 Makeup doth runneth over

-I've seen this time and again.
-The bride is typically left to the very end.
-After doing hair and makeup for 7 lovely ladies, the makeup artist has understandably fallen behind.
+The bride is typically left to the very end and after doing hair and makeup for 7 lovely ladies, the makeup artist has understandably fallen behind.
 Always leave some extra room in the timeline for the bride's makeup and hair to be completed.
 Beginning the day late can throw off the entire timeline and portrait times are almost always what gets cut.

-Ladies and gentlemen, when you're getting ready it helps if the room you're in is free of clutter.
-We try out best to creatively angle around clutter but it often is easiest to do a quick sweep before we arrive to minimize distracting elements.
+When you're getting ready it helps if the room you're in is free of clutter.
+We try out best to creatively angle around the mess but it often is easiest to do a quick sweep before we arrive to minimize distracting elements.